spacemeshos/go-spacemesh/merkle/readme.md

 - Persistence should be implemented using [go-leveldb](https://github.com/syndtr/goleveldb)

 ## Working with nibbles
-- A path in the tree may have an odd or an even number of nibbles
+- A path in the tree may have an odd or an even number of nibbles.
-- We avoid dealing with parity by using hex encoded strings to represent for paths.
+- We avoid having to deal with parity issues by using hex encoded strings to represent paths.
-- Hex encoded strings can represent nibbles paths with odd number of nibbles.
-Each hex char represents one nibble (4 bits of data with 16 possible values)
+- Hex encoded strings can represent paths with odd number of nibbles as each hex char represents one nibble (4 bits of data with 16 possible values)
-- We avoid working with []byte as it can't represent a path with an odd number of nibbles without padding.
+- We avoid working with []byte for paths as it can't represent a path with an odd number of nibbles without padding and special handling.

 ## main Node Types
 - Branch node